Overview

 What is the graduation rate at University of Wisconsin-Madison?

-89% of students who start at University of Wisconsin-Madison end up finishing their degree within six years of enrolling.
+89% of students who start at University of Wisconsin-Madison finish their degree within six years of enrolling.
 This is 31% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Wisconsin-Madison go on to earn?

-10 years after starting school at University of Wisconsin-Madison, the median earnings among students who received federal financial aid was $73,792.
+The median income of students 10 years after starting at University of Wisconsin-Madison is $73,792.
 This is $23,401 more than the national median.

 How much do students at Wisconsin-Madison take out in loans?

-Graduates of Wisconsin-Madison have to take out a median of $20,484 in federal student loans.
+Graduates of Wisconsin-Madison take out a median of $20,484 in federal student loans.
 This is $6,984 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources